asterisk-icon

 Hierarchical - For traditional top-down teams

-Hierarchical organizational charts represent company structure in a top-down layout with clear reporting lines, similar to a family tree.
+Hierarchical organizational charts’ purpose is to represent company structure.
+It does so by using a top-down layout with clear reporting lines, like a family tree.

-The organizational structure will stem from the C-suite, following the company’s chain of command, with dotted lines connecting each subsequent layer of management.
+The org chart structure will stem from the C-suite.
+It follows the company’s chain of command.
+Dotted lines connecting each subsequent layer of management.

 Pros of a hierarchical org chart

-• Clear reporting lines that run from top to bottom of the organization offer increased clarity compared to other chart structures
+• Clear reporting lines that run from top to bottom of the organization are clearer than other chart structures.

 Cons of a hierarchical org chart

-• A hierarchical org chart may be rigid and, in some cases, need complete restructuring when significant changes occur
+• A hierarchical org chart may be rigid and need restructuring when significant changes occur

 • Hierarchical structures can become overwhelming for bigger organizations